lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

-To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4" for the Y axis, and "-2.5 * log10(r_calibFlux)+2.5 * log10(i_calibFlux)" for te X axis.
+To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4" for the Y axis, and "-2.5 * log10(r_calibFlux)+2.5 * log10(i_calibFlux)" for the X axis.
+Note that the Y axis needs to be reversed, to have the faint objects at the bottom, and the bright objects at the top.

-Add a chart title and label the axes, choose a point color, and click "Apply" and then "Close".
+The pop-up window also allows to add the  chart title and label the axes, and to choose a point color To modify the plot, one needs to click "Apply" and then "Close".

 .. figure:: /_static/portal_intro_DP02e.png
     :name: portal_results_xy_settings_DP02